aws-samples/serverless-patterns/eventbridge-private-api-customdomain/README.md

-# Invoke Private REST API gateway custom domain from EventBridge schedule
+# Invoke Private REST API gateway custom domain from Amazon EventBridge schedule

-The SAM template deploys a EventBridge schedule that invokes a Private REST API gateway custom domain using Eventbridge connection, API destinations, Amazon VPC Lattice and AWS PrivateLink.
+The SAM template deploys a Amazon EventBridge Scheduler rule that invokes a Private REST API gateway custom domain using Eventbridge connection, API destinations, Amazon VPC Lattice and AWS PrivateLink.
 The SAM template contains all the required resources with IAM permission to invoke the private endpoint.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-private-api-customdomain